sncsenpai/sn-notebook/sn-dev-standards/agile/scrum-glossary.md

 ## V

-**Values**: When the values of commitment, courage, focus, openness and respect are embodied and lived by the Scrum Team, the *Scrum pillars* of transparency, inspection, and adaptation *come to life* and *build trust* for everyone.
+**Values:** When the values of commitment, courage, focus, openness and respect are embodied and lived by the Scrum Team, the *Scrum pillars* of transparency, inspection, and adaptation *come to life* and *build trust* for everyone.
 The Scrum Team members learn and explore those values as they work with the Scrum events, roles and artifacts.

 **Velocity:** an optional but often used indication of the amount of Product Backlog turned into an Increment of product during a Sprint.
 It is tracked by the Developers for use within the Scrum Team.